wil-zhang/hello_world/README.md

 My first repository

-hey there, glad to be here with you guys.
+Hey there, glad to be here with you guys.